Bhaskar-JR/Bhaskar-JR.github.io/Pages/ML Projects/Credit Screening/Credit Screening_02.md

 [Continued from](Credit Screening_01.md)
 [Classic Jupyter notebook](../Sales_Transactions_Dataset_Weekly_Clustering.html)

 # Train Test Split the dataset

+We will spot-check various algorithms using train test validation as well as kfold cross validation.
+We shall first split the entire data as Train and test.

 ```python
 X, y = df2.drop(targetAttr, axis = 1), df2['A16']